Diversity, Equity and Inclusion in PR: Assessing the Present, Planning the Future

 Colleen Marashal Delaney, Director of Internal Communication, Publications and Operations, Massachusetts General Hospital

-Lessons Learned from Crisis Communications in Tourism and Aviation: Good Intentions Don’t Make For Good Crisis Comms, Necessarily – What It Takes to Run a Crisis Comm Team
+Lessons Learned from Crisis Communications in Tourism and Aviation – What It Takes to Run a Crisis Comms Team

-Drawing from his experience with 9/11, the SARS crisis of 2004, the ash cloud crisis in 2009, Lufthansa’s pilot strikes of 2014, the Germanwings 4U9525 accident in Germany, Spain and France and now the COVID-19 crisis, in this session Martin will share with you how to turn every crisis into opportunity by owning the situation and by doing so to gain control.
+Drawing from his experience with 9/11, the SARS crisis of 2004, the ash cloud crisis in 2009, the Germanwings 4U9525 accident and now the COVID-19 crisis, in this session Martin will share with you what it takes to meet the expectations of your stakeholders in a crisis and thus how to turn crisis into opportunity.

-Martin Riecken, Head of Crisis Communications, Group Corporate and External Affairs, TUI Group
+Martin Riecken, Head of Corporate Communications, TUI Group

 End of Day One